 Reporting the Results

-When reporting the results of a repeated measures ANOVA, it is important to clearly state the research question, the null and alternative hypotheses, the methods used to analyze the data, and the results of the analysis.
-The results should be reported in a way that is easy for non-experts to understand.
+When reporting the results of a repeated measures ANOVA, it’s essential to clearly articulate the research question, the null and alternative hypotheses, the data analysis methods used, and the analysis results.
+The results should be presented in a manner that is easily comprehensible to non-experts.

-For example, we might report the results of our example as follows:
+For instance, we might report the results of our example as follows:

-“A one-way repeated measures ANOVA was used to investigate the effect of four different drugs on patient reaction time.
-The null hypothesis, which states that there is no difference between the means of the different drug groups, was rejected (F(3, 21) = 5.372, p = 0.0076), indicating that there is a significant main effect of the drug variable on reaction time.
+“A one-way repeated measures ANOVA was conducted to investigate the effect of four different drugs on patient reaction time.
+The null hypothesis, stating that there is no difference between the means of the different drug groups, was rejected (F(3, 21) = 5.372, p = 0.0076), indicating that there is a significant main effect of the drug variable on reaction time.

 Post-hoc tests revealed that drug 4 was significantly more effective than drugs 1 and 3 (p < 0.05)."